The Best Shoe Holidays That Will Allow Everyone To Get Footloose!

 Although there are plenty of people who pay a lot of attention to shoe fashion, we feel that this item of apparel isn’t well represented during our holiday celebrations.
-Sure, shoes represent a fashion statement for some people, but for most of us, they’re just something that we throw on our feet before we head out into the world.
-That’s why we decided to give shoes a little bit of love by listing the best shoe holidays that currently exist.
+Sure, shoes represent a fashion statement for some, but for most of us, they’re just something that we throw on our feet before we head out into the world.

-However, before we begin our discussion about shoes, we probably should address the proverbial elephant in the room.
-Many people are likely reading this article today and wondering why we would spend valuable blog space talking about holidays dedicated to shoes.
-And to answer that question, we would like to give a few reasons why people might want to show their shoes some appreciation or even celebrate shoes in general.
+Many people are likely reading this article today and wondering why we would spend valuable space talking about holidays dedicated to shoes.
+To answer that question, we would like to give a few reasons why people might want to show their shoes some appreciation.

 Why Shoes Are Significant